Did you know the average human attention span is 8.25 seconds? That’s less than a goldfish. Let that sink in for just a minute.

 - Use customized CTAs.
 According to Hubspot data personalized CTA’s convert 42% better!
 Instead of using the same CTA for everyone, experiment with personalized CTA’s based on where the user is in the marketing funnel.
 Hubspot, for example, allows organizations to display different CTA’s on their websites based on a user’s life cycle stage.
 If this isn’t in your website cards, you can experiment with different CTA’s in segmented emails and segmented social campaigns.

-Please consider bookmarking this page to come back to when you need inspiration.
+Please consider bookmarking this page (and the 2.0 version) to come back to when you need inspiration.
 Now get out there and create some fresh CTA's!

 Do you have some unique CTA's of your own?
 Share them in our comments section.